buddhasystem/pc2s/README.md

 ### Starting Services

 Start a PC2S Metadata container exposing port 8000 to the host.
-In this case 8000 to 8000 will do, provided it's not used by some other service on your system.
+In this case mapping the internal 8000 to the host 8000 will do, provided it's not used by some other service on your system.
 Other port numbers can be used, too.

 ```bash
 # Start a PC2S Metadata (Django) container, exposing port 8000 as 8000 on the host machine: